How Lime is leaning on creators to stand out on the bike rack

 “Our line for partnerships like that is ‘Spend less time getting there and more time being there,’” he said.
 “We’re spending a lot of time just explaining to people how we can benefit their lives by getting them where they need to go a lot faster, which drives more of a value proposition.”

-After a busy summer season of creator partnerships, the brand continues to look for opportunities to position the brand as an efficient transportation option while engaging with consumers that stay for more than convenience.
+After a busy summer of partnerships, the brand continues to position itself as an efficient transportation option while engaging with consumers that value more than just convenience.

 “Making Lime a cool brand to be associated with will continue to grow our business when we’ve got all of these competitors in the mix,” he said.
 A lot of that is driven by how we show up locally, and how our voice is spread by people like content creators and influencers.”